Aashvi-Patel-AP/Online-Grocery-Shopping-Website/README.md

 # PHP_Project
 Online Grocery Shopping Website named as New_leaf_Grocery

-This is a online grocery shopping website which has two module
+This is an online grocery shopping website with two modules:

-1. For Administrators:- After successfully login admin has complete control over the platfoem. such as, Add, Update, Delete details of products as well as categories.
-Admin can also update status of order such as Pending, Processing, Out for delivery and Deliverd.
-Admin can also see Customer's details.
+1. Administrator Module: Once logged in, the administrator has complete control over the platform.
+They can add, update, and delete product and category details.
+Additionally, the administrator can update the status of orders, including pending, processing, out for delivery, and delivered.
+Furthermore, the administrator can access customer details.

-2. For Customer:- Customers can see products based on categories such as Fruits, Vegetables, etc. They can also add products in to cart.
-Then for checkout of the products they need to login first.
-If customer do not have account then they firstly need to register.
-After that,for payment there is only dumy interface which only shows the flow of interface.
-Also,status of order is displayed to the customers.
+2. Customer Module: Customers can browse products based on categories such as fruits, vegetables, and more.
+They can add products to their cart and proceed to checkout.
+Prior to checkout, customers are required to log in.
+If they don't have an account, they must first register.
+For payment, a dummy interface is provided to demonstrate the flow, but no actual transactions are processed.
+The status of orders is displayed to the customers as well.

 ## Installation